Gib crisis: Investors meeting Fletcher chiefs

 A meeting with Fletcher chief executive Ross Taylor and chairman Bruce Hassall is planned.

-"Default KiwiSaver provider Simplicity and the NZ Shareholders Association, are meeting with the Fletcher Building Chair and CEO this week, to discuss the GIB supply crisis," said a statement from Stubbs, association chief executive Oliver Mander and Shane Brealey, also of Simplicity.
+"Default KiwiSaver provider Simplicity and the NZ Shareholders Association are meeting with the Fletcher Building chair and CEO this week, to discuss the Gib supply crisis," said a statement from Stubbs, association chief executive Oliver Mander and Shane Brealey, also of Simplicity.

 "Simplicity owns $35m of Fletcher Building shares on behalf of its members, representing 0.8 per cent of issued shares," the statement said.